Italy flagWork & Business Guide · Italy

 EU Citizens:

-No visa or work permit required; EU citizens have the right to live and work freely in Italy.
+No visa or work permit required; full right to live and work across Italy as EU member.

 Non-EU Citizens: